bokub/vanity-eth/README.md

 npm i
 ```

-Run the watcher to browserify JS while you code
+Run the watcher to compile while you code

 ```sh
 npm run-script watch